Qualitative KPIs to the Rescue

 Comprehensive Insights:

-Qualitative KPIs complement quantitative metrics by offering contextual understanding.
-While quantitative KPIs focus on measurable numbers, qualitative indicators provide narrative insights
+While quantitative KPIs focus on those important measurable numbers, qualitative indicators provide narrative insights.

-For instance, consider a software development team.
 While tracking the number of completed features (a quantitative KPI), they should also assess developer satisfaction (a qualitative KPI).
-High satisfaction indicates a motivated team, leading to better code quality and faster delivery.
+High satisfaction indicates a motivated team, leading to better code quality, faster delivery, and a solution to the all-too-common problem of developer turnover.

 Strategic Decision Making: